Leicester Square: Entertainment

-Leicester Square is the centre of London's cinema land, and one of the signs marking the square bears the legend "Theatreland".
-It contains the cinema with the largest screen and another with the most seats (over 1,600).
-The square is the prime location in London for film premieres and co-hosts the London Film Festival each year.
+Since the 19th century, Leicester Square has been known for its entertainment venues, including the Alhambra and Empire theatres and the nearby Daly's Theatre, which opened in 1893, and the Hippodrome, which opened in 1900.
+One of the signs marking the square bears the legend "Theatreland".
+In the 20th century, most of these large theatres became cinemas and the area is the centre of London's cinema scene and the prime location in the United Kingdom for film premieres.
+Since the 1980s, it has hosted the London Film Festival each year.
+The Odeon Leicester Square, on the site of the old Alhambra theatre, is the cinema with the most seats in a single screen in the United Kingdom.
 Similar to Grauman's Chinese Theatre in Hollywood, the square was surrounded by floor mounted plaques with film stars' names and cast handprints.
 During the 2010–2012 refurbishment, many of the plaques were removed, confusing tourists who still expected to find them there.

+In the 1950s, the Hippodrome became a nightclub and is now a casino.

 The Leicester Square Theatre is based in nearby Leicester Place.
 It was constructed in 1955 as a church, before becoming the Notre Dame Hall, then the Cavern in the Town, a popular live music venue in the 1960s.
 In the 1970s, it was renamed back to the Notre Dame Hall, where the Sex Pistols played one of their first gigs at the club on 15 November 1976.
-It was converted into a theatre in 2002 as The Venue, and refurbished as the Leicester Square Theatre in 2008.
-In 2014, it began a production of a musical based on Oscar Wilde's De Profundis.
+It was converted into a theatre in 2002 as The Venue, and refurbished as the Leicester Square Theatre in 2008 (using the name of an earlier cinema).

 The square has been the home for TKTS (originally known as the Official London Half-Price Theatre Ticket Booth), since 1980.
 Tickets for theatre performances taking place around the West End that day and during the week are sold from the booth at a significant discount.
 The popularity of the booth has given rise to other booths and stores around the square that advertise half-price tickets for West End shows.
 The Official London Theatre Guide recommends avoiding these booths as they are not official and do not contain the Society of Ticket Agents & Retailers (STAR) logo.